nextpyp/prismpyp/docs/phoenix.md

       --which-embedding umap
    ```

+!!! warning

-> ⚠️ Make sure that the ports used in steps 4 and 5 are identical.
+   Make sure that the ports used in steps 4 and 5 are identical.

 When launched successfully, you’ll see output like: